knative/docs/docs/install/knative-with-operators.md

 Knative Serving based your own requirements.
 As long as the manifests of customized Knative Serving are accessible to the operator, they can be installed.

-For example, the version of the customized Knative Serving is `ma.mi.pa`, and it is available at `https://my-serving/serving.yaml`.
+For example, the version of the customized Knative Serving is `{{spec.version}}`, and it is available at `https://my-serving/serving.yaml`.
 You choose `net-istio` as the ingress plugin, which is available at `https://my-net-istio/net-istio.yaml`.
 You can create the content of Serving CR as below: